When date data is loaded into your workspace, it is stored in a special object called a Date dimension.

 Although both of the above reports compute the same metric across overlapping time periods, each report measures the metric for a different event (opportunity created versus opportunity closed).

 Limitations of the Logical Data Model (LDM)

-You cannot slice a metric by every date dimension in your project.
-You can only slice project metrics by attributes in date dimensions that relate to the metric's underlying facts (or attributes, in the case of a COUNT metric).
+You cannot slice a metric by every date dimension in your workspace.
+You can only slice workspace metrics by attributes in date dimensions that relate to the metric's underlying facts (or attributes, in the case of a COUNT metric).